alters-mit/multimodal_challenge/doc/dataset/dataset.md

 **Result:** A directory dataset files.
 The dataset has a `random_seeds.npy` file that is used to select random seeds per trial.

-Each trial is saved in a `scene_layout` directory and has two files:
+Each trial is saved in a `scene_layout` directory and has three files:

 1. A .json file of the [`Trial` data](../api/trial.md).
-2. An audio .wave file.
+2. An audio .wav audio file.
+3. The occupancy map as a .npy numpy file.

 ```
 D:/multimodal_challenge/